SilkRose/Pony/stories/fleetfall/fleetfall.md

 *Focus.*

-*I can think of one reason: Wonderbolts aren't allowed to date.*
+*I can think of one reason: Wonderbolts aren't allowed to date.* [EACH OTHER OR ANYPONY?
+EITHER OPTION IS LEGAL FROM THE CANON STANDPOINT, BUT THE WORDING IS A BIT AMBIGUOUS REGARDING THE 'BOLTS BEING THE CLOSEST EQUESTRIA HAS EVER COME TO A MONASTIC ORDER, WHICH HEIGHTENS MY CURIOSITY]

 *While it hasn't stopped ponies in the past, we would have to keep it secret.*